-- You have spent time with a person known to have active TB disease or suspected to have active TB disease - You have HIV infection or another condition that puts you at high risk for active TB disease - You think you might have active TB disease - You are from a country where active TB disease is very common - You live somewhere in the United States that active TB disease is more common (such as a homeless shelter, migrant farm camp, prison or jail, and some nursing homes) - You inject illegal drugs
+- You have spent time with a person known to have active TB disease or suspected to have active TB disease - You have HIV infection or another condition that puts you at high risk for active TB disease - You think you might have active TB disease - You are from a country where active TB disease is very common - You live somewhere in the United States that active TB disease is more common (such as a homeless shelter, migrant farm camp, prison or jail, and some nursing homes)

+You inject illegal drugs

 Treatment of TB typically involves a combination of several medications and may last for about six months.
 Symptoms usually improve within 2-3 weeks of beginning treatment.
+If you are in need of counseling, testing, or referral for evaluation and treatment, let your provider know so they can link you to the care you need.